Comment on page

-11. Do the same for *Name, *Description and *Cost, which has the same name for the data points.
+*Name, *Country, *Price and *Rating, which have the same name for the data points.

-3. Repeat the process for the rest of the parameters with an asterisk *.
+3. Repeat the process for the rest of the UI elements with an asterisk *.

 Another cool feature of Bravo is live updates.
 Once your app is live on the app stores, most of the changes won’t require the users to update to a new version of the app.
 That includes changing the design, adding new app pages, changes in bindings and more.
 Your users can instantly enjoy the latest version of your app without any hassle.

 You have completed your first app tutorial with Bravo!